 Baden Powell (1961) Willem Verbon

-The bust of Lord Robert Baden Powell of Gilwell (1857 - 1941) was unveiled on 5 May 1961 on the occasion of the 50 anniversary of the Rotterdam District of the Association of Dutch Scouts.
-Baden Powell was the founder of the Boy Scout Movement in 1907 and has visited the Netherlands in 1932.
-He had been an explorer in the English army and his boy scout movement was based on military principles.
-In the Netherlands, the Dutch version of the movement was founded in 1911 with Prince Hendrik and General JB van Heutz as patrons.
-This movement would "lead the youth away from the environment of the dissatisfied and warn her of the socialists and deniers."
-In Rotterdam the boy scout movement was especially popular in Kralingen.
-Verbon made a realistic image of the founder in his full-size army uniform in bronze.
-Unveiled by Peter Termijn and Koos Tjebbes and offered by J. Peters to Burgemeester van Walsum.
-In the spring of 2015 the bust was stolen from its pedestal.
+The bust of Lord Robert Baden Powell of Gilwell (1857 - 1941) was unveiled on 5 May 1961 on the occasion of the 50th anniversary of the Rotterdam district of Vereniging De Nederlandse Padvinders.
+Baden Powell founded the Boy Scout Movement in 1907 and visited the Netherlands in 1932.
+He had been a scout in the English army and his boy scout movement was military-based.
+In the Netherlands, the Dutch variant of the movement was founded in 1911 with Prince Hendrik and General JB van Heutz as patrons.
+This movement would "lead the youth away from the disaffected environment and warn it against the socialists and the wicked."
+In Rotterdam, the scout movement was especially popular in Kralingen.
+Verbon made a realistic picture of the founder in his full-size army uniform in bronze.
+Unveiled by Peter Termijn and Koos Tjebbes and presented by J. Peters to Burgemeester van Walsum.
+In the spring of 2015, the bust was stolen from its pedestal.

 Willem Verbon (Rotterdam, 1921-2003) took classes at the evening academy in the 50s.
 Immediately after the war, Verbon was commissioned to make a monument in honor of the Royal Air Force.
 He was offered a postgraduate scholarship by the British government and left for London for a few years.
 In the early XNUMXs, Verbon returned to Rotterdam, where he moved into a studio in Oranjeboomstraat.
 Verbon sculpted various statues and monuments for important Rotterdammers and members of the Royal Family.
 Much of his work can be found in Rotterdam.